ElrieM/blacksheep/README.md

     - Logged Out User: Log In and Register.
   - Footer with icons, navigates to Twitter, FaceBook and Pinterest.
 - Landing page
-  - Visible when signed out or signed out
+  - Visible whether signed in or signed out
 - Administrator
   - Maintain content
-  - Track order status ?
 - Products page
   - Visible to all site visitors
   - Navigates to product detail, (superuser) edit and delete pages
 - Design page
   - Visible to all site visitors
   - Navigates to design page, (superuser) edit and delete templates (mockups)
-  - Upload of content only for registered for users - prompt to sign up / in
+  - Upload of content only for registered for users
   - Template with a canvas area, where customisation occurs
   - Control panel for customising chosen apparel
 - User profile page
   - Only available to signed in users
   - Contains personal information (contact details), editable
   - Shows order history, with option to reorder
-  - Saved designs
 - User authentication
   - Sign in required to get access to user profile area
-  - Sign in required to upload custom designs
   - Sign in required as super user for administration
   - Sign out
   - Register new credentials